 - Preheat oven to 350 F. Line muffin tray with cupcake liners and set aside.

 - In a medium bowl, whisk together flour, baking powder and salt.

 - In a large bowl, cream together butter and sugar until light and fluffy.
 Beat in eggs one at a time until fully incorporated.
 Add in vanilla and continue to beat together.

 - Add the dry ingredients gradually, alternating with the milk, until fully mixed together.

 - Fill up the cupcake liners ⅔ full with batter.
 Bake for 18-20 minutes.
 Using a toothpick, check that the centre of the cupcake comes out clean.

 - Let cool for 5-10 minutes in the muffin tray.
 Transfer the cupcakes to a wire rack to finish cooling.

 - In a large bowl, beat the butter using an electric mixer.
-Add the vanilla and cream together until light and fluffy.
+Add vanilla and mix together until light and fluffy.

-- Add the milk and food colouring and continue to mix together until light and fluffy.
+- Add in confectioners' sugar gradually, mixing on medium speed.
+Add milk and food colouring and continue to mix together until light and fluffy.
 If using liquid food colouring, you may need to add a little more sugar.